 - Finely ground cornmeal will produce a more tender crumb while a medium grind yields a hint of crunch.

-- You may mix the batter and allow it to sit at room temperature for 30 minutes or so before baking.
+- You may mix the batter and allow it to sit in the mixing bowl at room temperature for 30 minutes or so before baking.

 - If you prefer to use butter in place of oil, I recommend ghee, or clarified butter.
 Regular butter is more likely to burn as the skillet preheats.